dschinde/homework-organizer/README.md

 * 11.More User experience
 * 12.make the input invalide if user doesnt input anything in add class or add assignment
 * 13.classes with the same name should not be allowed
+* 14.allow user to swipe left to delete or edit assignments